ASD-NH/FocusAPI/README.md

 Notice: development on this project has stopped, and it's entirely likely that it will stop working at some point.
-The codebase is messy and I intend to start over entirely.
+The codebase is messy and I intend to start over from scratch.
+This is still a useful proof of concept for the idea, though.

 # FocusAPI